A growing decline: we must act now!

 (In the) MOOD for Peaceful Futures

-Becoming a peacemaker [Under construction].The MOOD for Peaceful Futures transforms the aspiration for peace into concrete action.
-This immersive programme trains young people in the tools of conflict transformation.
-As part of an international team, participants co-create a peace project tailored to their own context, earn a certificate and join a network of over 150 young leaders and more than 250 international experts.
+Becoming a peacebuilder [Under development]The MOOD for Peaceful Futures transforms the aspiration for peace into concrete action.
+This immersive programme equips young people with practical tools for conflict transformation.
+Participants co-create, in international teams, a peace project tailored to their local context, earn a certificate, and join a global network of more than 150 young leaders and 250 international experts.

 Peaceful Futures

-Becoming a peacemaker [Under construction].The Peaceful Futures programme, a joint initiative of Global Education Futures and the Learning Planet Institute, aligned with UNESCO's priorities, aims to train and empower hundreds of young leaders around the world, transforming them into peacemakers.
+Training young leaders for peace [Under construction]The Peaceful Futures programme — a joint initiative of Global Education Futures and the Learning Planet Institute, aligned with UNESCO’s priorities — aims to train and empower young leaders around the world, enabling them to become active peacebuilders.

 Atlas of Peaceful Futures Practices

-A practical guide to a civilization based on peaceThis innovative, lively and free resource highlights local and international initiatives promoting peace, cooperation and social transformation around the world.
-A practical and inspiring tool that shows how everyone, at their own level, can take action for a more peaceful future.
+A practical guide towards a civilisation grounded in peaceThis innovative, living and open-access resource showcases local and international initiatives promoting peace, cooperation and social transformation worldwide.
+A practical and inspiring tool demonstrating how everyone can contribute to a more peaceful future.